+Example: Script that generates a password

+In random passwords, this script replaces the invalid characters ? and ! at the beginning of a password with .

+Public Sub CCC_PwdGenerate(policy As VI.DB.Passwords.PasswordPolicy, spwd As System.Security.SecureString)

 '''

-Example: Script that generates a password

-The script replaces invalid ? and ! characters at the beginning of random

-passwords with .

-Public Sub CCC_PwdGenerate( policy As VI.DB.Passwords.PasswordPolicy, spwd

-As System.Security.SecureString)

 Dim pwd = spwd.ToInsecureArray()

 ' replace invalid characters at first position

 If pwd.Length>0

 If pwd(0)="?"
 Or pwd(0)="!"

 spwd.SetAt(0, CChar(""))

-End If

 End If

 End Sub

 '''